cmu-sei/crucible/docs/cite/index.md

 11. **Scoring Category**: Has a defined equation used to calculate the submission score from the categroy scores.
 Additionally, the category has a weight which will multiply the score obtained.
 12. **Scoring Model**: Tool used to assign a comparative value, takes into account the totality of the data points, their relative weights, and the scores for each of their range values.
 13. **Scoring Options**: Has a preset value which will be used to calculate the submission score for the Scoring Category it is part of.
-14. **Submission**: act of providing a score or response for evaluation in relation to an incident presented during the current move.
+14. **Submission**: Act of providing a score or response for an evaluation in relation to an incident presented during the current move.
 15. **Submit-Level Permission**: Can view, edit, and submit the team score.
+16. **Team Types**: Types of teams available to be assigned to different teams with similar characteristics during an exercise.